-Disclosure Requirement related to ESRSNESRS 2 SBM-2 - Interests and views of stakeholders
+Disclosure Requirement related to NESRS 2 SBM-2 - Interests and views of stakeholders

 - AR 3.
-Disclosure Requirement ESRSNESRS 2 SBM-2 requires the undertaking to provide an understanding of if and how it considers the role that its strategy and business model may play in creating, exacerbating or mitigating significant material impacts on affected communities, and whether and how the business model and strategy are adapted to address such material impacts. - AR 4.
+Disclosure Requirement NESRS 2 SBM-2 requires the undertaking to provide an understanding of if and how it considers the role that its strategy and business model may play in creating, exacerbating or mitigating significant material impacts on affected communities, and whether and how the business model and strategy are adapted to address such material impacts. - AR 4.
 While affected communities may not be engaging with the undertaking at the level of its strategy or business model, their views can inform the undertaking's assessment of its strategy and business model.
 The undertaking may disclose the views of affected communities and affected communities' representatives.

-Disclosure Requirement related to ESRSNESRS 2 SBM-3 - Material impacts, risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement related to NESRS 2 SBM-3 - Material impacts and their interaction with strategy and business model

-AR 5.
+- AR 5.
 Impacts on affected communities can originate in the undertaking's strategy or business model in a number of different ways.
-For example, impacts may relate to the undertaking's value proposition (such as, construction or commencement of projects with timelines that do not allow sufficient time for consultation with groups affected by the projects), its value chain (for example, land-use in countries in which ownership is often contested or records are unreliable or in which land-users such as indigenous peoples are unrecognised), or its cost structure and the revenue model (such as, aggressive strategies to minimise taxation, particularly with respect to operations in developing countries).
+For example, impacts may relate to the undertaking's value proposition (such as, construction or commencement of projects with timelines that do not allow sufficient time for consultation with groups affected by the projects), its value chain (for example, land-use in countries in which ownership is often contested or records are unreliable or in which land-users such as indigenous peoples are unrecognised), or its cost structure and the revenue model (such as, aggressive strategies to minimise taxation, particularly with respect to operations in developing countries). - AR6A Another example of such impacts on affected communities is when the undertaking is moving into new geographies in pursuit of certain commodities and local communities are negatively affected.

-- AR 6.
-Impacts on affected communities that originate in the strategy or business model can also bring material risks to the undertaking.
-For example, where the undertaking's strategy involves moving into higher risk geographies in pursuit of certain commodities, and if affected communities resist its presence or object to its local practices, this may create extensive and costly delays, and affect the undertaking's ability to secure future land concessions or permits.
-Similarly, if the undertaking's business model relies on intensive water extraction at its plants, to the extent that it affects access to water for communities' consumption, hygiene and livelihoods, this may result in reputationally damaging boycotts, complaints and lawsuits. - AR6A Another example of such impacts on affected communities is when the undertaking is moving into new geographies in pursuit of certain commodities and local communities are negatively affected.
 For example, where the undertaking's business model relies on intensive water extraction at its plants, to the extent that it affects access to water for local communities' consumption, hygiene and livelihoods.
-Or if securing future land concessions would harm local communities' rights and livelihoods - AR 7.
+Or if securing future land concessions would harm local communities' rights and livelihoods

+- AR 7.
 Other examples of particular characteristics of affected communities that may be considered by the undertaking when responding to paragraph 10 may be an affected community that is physically or economically isolated and is particularly susceptible to introduced diseases or has limited access to social services and therefore relies on infrastructure set up by the undertaking.
 It may be because where land worked by women is purchased by the undertaking and payments go to male heads of households, women become further disenfranchised in the community.
 It may also be because the community is indigenous, and its members seek to exercise cultural or economic rights to the land owned or used by the undertaking or by one of the entities with which it has a business relationship in a context where their rights are not protected by the state.
 In addition, the undertaking shall consider whether different characteristics overlap.
-For example, characteristics such as ethnicity, socioeconomic status, migrant status and gender may create overlapping risks of harm for certain affected communities, or for distinct parts of those affected communities, since affected communities are often heterogeneous in nature. - AR 8.
-With regard to paragraph 11, material risks could also arise because of the undertaking's dependency on affected communities where low likelihood but high impact events may trigger financial effects; for example, where a natural disaster leads to a catastrophic industrial accident involving the undertaking's operations, resulting in severe harm to affected communities.
+For example, characteristics such as ethnicity, socioeconomic status, migrant status and gender may create overlapping risks of harm for certain affected communities, or for distinct parts of those affected communities, since affected communities are often heterogeneous in nature. - AR 8A Additional example for impacts on affected communities could be where low likelihood but high impact events for example a natural disaster leads to a catastrophic industrial accident involving the undertaking's operations, resulting in severe harm to affected communities.

-Paragraphs AR 6 and 8 have been deleted and paragraph AG 6A inserted.
+Paragraphs AR 6 and 8 have been deleted and paragraph AR 6A and AR 8A have been inserted.

-Impact, risk and opportunity management
+Impact management